AviatrixSystems/Docs/HowTos/s2c_vgw_snat.rst

 Create site2cloud connection between two VPCs and run Customized SNAT on Aviatrix gateway
 ===========================================================================================

 This tech note demonstrates how to create a site2cloud connection between two VPCs by using VGW and Aviatrix gateway.
-Aviatrix gateway also serves as a Source NAT device and translates source IP of traffic initiated from peering VPC to a arbitrary IP address.
+Aviatrix gateway also serves as a Source NAT device and translates source IP of traffic initiated from peering VPC to an IP address selected by users.

 |

 Environment Requirements
 ---------------------------------------------------------